apache/airflow/contributing-docs/12_airflow_dependencies_and_extras.rst

 be open to allow several different libraries with the same requirements to be installed at the same time.

-The problem is that Apache Airflow is a bit of both - application to install and library to be used when you are developing your own operators and DAGs.
+The problem is that Apache Airflow is a bit of both - application to install and library to be used when you are developing your own operators and Dags.

 This - seemingly unsolvable - puzzle is solved by having pinned constraints files.